 Engage parents by posing questions to the reader, encouraging them to comment.

 Reflect on the learning and uncover deeper insights by utilising the additional text boxes.
+These reflections can be supported by adding photos to these text boxes.

 The headings of these text boxes can be updated by Site Administrators through the site settings to better support your centre's aims.